luqmanbarry/external-secrets-operator-guide/README.md

 The following charts are deployed in this order:

-- [eso-operator-install][]: Deploys the ESO operator and its CRDs (`OperatorGroup`, `Subscription`) in the `openshift-operators` namespace.
+- [eso-operator-install][]: Deploys the ESO operator and its CRDs (`OperatorGroup`, `Subscription`) in the **openshift-operators** namespace.

 - [eso-operator-patch][]: Two container images are needed for the operator complete setup.
 This chart Deploys the resources needed to apply patches to the operator.
-Moreover, the chart creates an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically `patches` the operator `ClusterServiceVersion` (CSV) to reference another private container image.
+Moreover, the chart creates an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically patches the operator `ClusterServiceVersion` (CSV) to reference another private container image.

-- [eso-secrets-sync][]: Deploys the CRs (`ExternalSecret`, `SecretStore`) needed to integrate with the secrets provider, as well as creating the Kubernetes `secrets` backed by one or more `AWS Secret Manager` buckets.
+- [eso-secrets-sync][]: Deploys the CRs (`ExternalSecret`, `SecretStore`) needed to integrate with the secrets provider, as well as creating the Kubernetes `secrets` backed by one or more **AWS Secret Manager** buckets.

     - `Secret`: Kubernetes object for storing the AWS IAM User credentials
     - `SecretStore`: ESO custom resource that references the `Secret`.
-    - `ExternalSecret`: ESO custom resource for defining the relationship between AWS Secret Manager bucket's `{key, value}` pairs and the "to be" created Kubernetes secrets.
+    - `ExternalSecret`: ESO custom resource for defining the relationship between AWS Secret Manager bucket's `{key, value` pairs and the "to be" created Kubernetes secrets.

 [eso-operator-install]: https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-operator-install
 [eso-operator-patch]: https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-operator-patch